limpyd/redis-limpyd/doc/fields.rst

 ..
 [1] When working with floats, pass them as strings to avoid precision problems.

 ..
 [2] Commands that expire values cannot be called on indexable fields.

+..
+[3] Commands not in redis nor in redis-py, but implemented in limpyd and executed on the redis server side via lua scripting